 Our Team

-Counselling, Psychology, and Training Services
+Family HopeCounselling, Psychology, and Training Services

 Certification & Training

-• Early Childhood Educator II, Saskatchewan Learning, 2007
+- 2007-Early Childhood Educator II, Saskatchewan Learning

-• DBT Skills for Adolescents and Families, 2023
+- 2023-DBT Skills for Adolescents and Families (12hrs)

-• Acceptance and Commitment Therapy (ACT) for Grief and Loss, 2022
+- 2022-Acceptance and Commitment Therapy (ACT) for Grief and Loss (12hrs)

-• Acceptance and Commitment Therapy (ACT) for Trauma, 2021
+- 2021-Acceptance and Commitment Therapy (ACT) for Trauma (12hrs)

-• Violent Threat Risk Assessment (VTRA) Level One, 2021
+- 2021-Violent Threat Risk Assessment (VTRA) Level One (8hrs)

-• Applied Suicide Intervention Skills Training (ASIST), 2019
+- 2019-Applied Suicide Intervention Skills Training (ASIST), in person (16hrs)

-• Advanced Acceptance and Commitment Therapy (ACT) Training, 2014
+- 2014-Advanced Acceptance and Commitment Therapy (ACT) Training, in person (32hrs)

 Associations & Awards

-• 2020-Present – Member, Saskatchewan College of Psychologists #1139
+- 2025-Council Member, Treasurer, Saskatchewan College of Psychologists (SCP)

-• 2019-Present – Member, Canadian Psychological Association
+- 2019-Present Professional Member, Canadian Psychological Association (CPA)

-• 2001-Present – Registered, Medical First Responder, Saskatchewan Health Authority
+- 2001-Present Registered Medical First Responder, Saskatchewan Health Authority

-• 2018 – Callow Family Award for Volunteer of the Year, Saskatchewan Air Cadet League
+- 2018-Callow Family Award for Volunteer of the Year, Saskatchewan Air Cadet League

-• 2001 – Distinguished Graduate, Saskatchewan Institute of Applied Science and Technology (SIAST)
+- 2001-Distinguished Graduate, Saskatchewan Institute of Applied Science and Technology (SIAST)

 Krystal Hawkins, M.Ed.